 During 2019 and 2020, phs was recognised for its work around Period Equality, by scooping up several awards at the CIPR Wales PRide Awards and the Chartered Institute of Marketing (CIM) Marketing Excellence Awards, including Best Education Campaign, Best Innovative New Product/Service campaign and Best Corporate Communications campaign.

 Work with phs

 From our own campaign and independent research, we know young people believe access to period products is a real issue.
 Doing the right thing is a core ethos at phs; and providing period products to women and girls is certainly the right thing to do.

-phs offers a variety of period products to suit different needs, including sanitary pads, tampons, sustainable reusable pads and menstrual cups.
+phs offers a variety of period products to suit different needs, including period pads, tampons, sustainable reusable pads and menstrual cups.

 Providing period products to your students will:

-- Support those who cannot afford sanitary products.
+- Support those who cannot afford period products.

 - Reduce the risk of period related absences.

 - Break through the stigma of talking about periods.

 - Allow students to fully focus on their studies.